WellthCare

 Understanding Formularies and Plan Types

-A formulary is a list of prescription drugs covered by a health insurance plan, usually organized into tiers that determine the member's copayment or coinsurance cost.
-Whether a plan has a formulary depends entirely on whether it includes pharmacy benefits.
-Here’s a breakdown across common plan structures:
+A formulary is a list of covered prescription drugs, usually split into tiers that set your copay or coinsurance.
+Whether a plan has one comes down to whether it includes pharmacy benefits.
+Here's a look at common plan structures:

 • Fully Insured Major Medical Plans (e.g., from BUCA carriers): These almost always include an integrated prescription drug benefit with a formulary, often managed by a Pharmacy Benefit Manager (PBM).
-It's a standard, bundled component.
+It's standard and bundled.

 • Self-Funded (Self-Insured) Employer Plans: Employers have flexibility.
-Most include a PBM-managed drug benefit with a formulary to control costs, but they could theoretically carve out pharmacy coverage, though this is rare due to employee expectations and the Affordable Care Act's (ACA) essential health benefits requirement for small groups.
+Most include a PBM-managed drug benefit with a formulary to control costs, but carving out pharmacy coverage is theoretically possible — though rare, given employee expectations and ACA small-group requirements.

 • Exclusive Provider Organizations (EPOs) & Health Maintenance Organizations (HMOs): Similar to fully insured plans, these typically bundle pharmacy benefits with strict network rules.

-• High-Deductible Health Plans (HDHPs): These plans always include prescription drug coverage (subject to the deductible), as it is a requirement for compatibility with Health Savings Accounts (HSAs).
-They utilize formularies.
+• High-Deductible Health Plans (HDHPs): These plans always include prescription drug coverage (subject to the deductible) because it's required for HSA compatibility.
+They use formularies.

 • Stand-Alone or Limited Benefit Plans: This is where you commonly find plans without drug formularies.
 Examples include: